-- Touch Trip Planner (if available in your market region) to minimize the time you spend driving and charging (see Trip Planner on page 140). - Touch Online Routing to be automatically rerouted to avoid heavy traffic (see Online Routing on page 140). - Touch Avoid Ferries to be automatically rerouted to avoid ferries. - Touch Avoid Tolls to be automatically rerouted to avoid tolls. - Touch Use HOV Lanes to include High Occupancy Vehicle (HOV) lanes on your navigation routes.
-This is particularly useful when using Navigate on Autopilot (see Navigate on Autopilot on page 106).
+- Automatic Navigation: Provided your phone's calendar is synced to Model X, you are automatically routed to an event if you get into your vehicle within two hours of an event's start time (if the event on your calendar includes a valid address).
+Automatically navigate to Home and Work on weekdays (see Automatic Navigation on page 158). - Trip Planner: (If available in your market region) Use trip planner to plan your driving and charging routes (see Trip Planner on page 160). - Online Routing: When selected, you may be automatically rerouted to avoid heavy traffic (see Online Routing on page 159). - Avoid Ferries: When toggled on, navigation routes avoid the use of ferries. - Avoid Tolls: When toggled on, navigation routes avoid the use of tolls. - Use HOV Lanes : When toggled on, navigation routes include the use of High Occupancy Vehicle (HOV) lanes.
+This is particularly useful when using Navigate on Autopilot, if equipped (see Navigate on Autopilot on page 119).

-Note: You can also display navigation settings by touching the settings icon on the map (see Maps and Navigation on page 137).
+Note: You can also display navigation settings by touching the settings icon on the map (see Maps and Navigation on page 156).